 Suboxone is a safe and effective medication for opioid use disorder (OUD) when taken as prescribed under the consultation of a Medication for Addiction Treatment (MAT) provider.
 Most people tolerate it well, especially after the first week or two once the body fully adjusts.
 However, because every person is different, it is possible that some people may not be able to tolerate Suboxone therapy due to undesirable side effects.

-Some unpredictable reasons for intolerance include:
+Some common reasons for intolerance to Suboxone include the following:

 If you feel like you cannot tolerate Suboxone to the point where it interferes with your daily activities, you should contact your MAT provider immediately.

+If you stop taking Suboxone and do not contact your MAT provider, you may start to experience withdrawal symptoms from Suboxone, which could further complicate your well-being.
 Your MAT provider is an expert on Suboxone therapy for OUD and will be able to help investigate the causes of your intolerance.